CN-Tower/funclib/funclib-mp/README_en_US.md

 ## 1 Brief Intro
 A practical and powerful JavaScript library!

-> Let you complete the business code efficiently and elegantly!
+> Funclib: Let you complete the business code efficiently and elegantly!

 ### Documents:&nbsp;&nbsp;https://www.funclib.net